felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 Two points can be close to each other in hamada coordinates, while being really distant poloidally.
 That is why the regular triangulation can be considered as an interpolation in hamada coordinates, and the delaunay triangulation as a interpolation in poloidal coordinates.
 There cannot be made a clear decision in favor of neither of the two approaches, without comparing the results with simulations with higher resolutions.
-Findings in section !! show, that interpolations in hamada coordinates are coinciding better with the high resolution simulations.
+Findings in @sec:topovis:interpolation show, that interpolations in hamada coordinates are coinciding better with the high resolution simulations.

 A more and refined way to improve triangulations is to avoid the causes of unfavorable triangulations in the first place.
 It can be achieved by interpolating the grid by other means _before_ triangulation is done, which will be discussed next.